sukey2008/SatoshiVM-svm-explorer/docs/CONTRIBUTING.md

 ### Jest unit tests

-If your changes only related to the logic of the app and not to its visual presentation, then try to write unit tests using [Jest](https://jestjs.io/) framework and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+If your changes are only related to the logic of the app and not to its visual presentation, then try to write unit tests using [Jest](https://jestjs.io/) framework and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 In general these tests are "cheaper" and faster than Playwright ones.
 Use them for testing your utilities and React hooks, as well as the whole components logic.

 Place your test suites in `.test.ts` or `.test.tsx` files.
 You can find or add some mocks or other helpful utilities for these tests purposes in the `/jest` folder.